AviatrixSystems/Docs/HowTos/s2c_vgw_snat.rst

 Test site2cloud Connection and SNAT
 ---------------------------------------------------------

-**a.** Go to "site2cloud" page and verify the site2cloud connection status is "Up".
+**a.** Go to the "Site2Cloud" page and verify that the Site2Cloud connection status is "Up".

 |image4|